Emory University, Atlanta, GA

 Fellowship in Hemostasis - Thrombosis (Adult Medicine Focus)

-The fellowship is an intensive one-year program for physicians who have completed a hematology or hematology/oncology fellowship and wish to have advanced training in the management of patients with hemostatic and thrombotic disorders.
+The fellowship is an intensive one-year program, July 1, 2020-June 30, 2021, for physicians who have completed a hematology or hematology/oncology fellowship and wish to have advanced training in the management of patients with hemostatic and thrombotic disorders.
 The goal of the training is to prepare fellows for a career that will include care of patients with congenital bleeding disorders.
 Fellows, as an Instructor, will have clinical responsibilities (inpatient and outpatient), dedicated research time, and mentorship to allow for professional development.
 Fellows will complete eight weeks as the attending physician on the hematology consultation service at Emory University Hospitals.
 Fellows will be paired with faculty mentors to provide guidance and directed learning.
 When not on the consultation service, fellows will have 1-1.5 days of clinic per week including the multidisciplinary comprehensive bleeding disorders clinic.
 The aim and expectation of the fellowship is for the fellow to acquire and manage patients with a variety of hemostatic and thrombotic disorders.
 Fellows will also design and complete a research project in their chosen area, and will participate in education of our Hematology/Oncology fellows and other trainees.

 Applicants must have completed an accredited fellowship in Hematology/Oncology or Hematology, have passed the certifying examination of the American Board of Internal Medicine, and qualify to take the Hematology subspecialty examination of the American Board of Internal Medicine by the start date of the Fellowship.
 Applicants must also be eligible to work in the United States, licensure as a physician in the state of Georgia, and qualify for a DEA license.